 - if you have allergies to medicines, foods, or other substances

-- if you have a history of urinary problems (eg, blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spine or spinal cord, mental or mood problems (eg, depression), diabetes or high blood sugar, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, irregular heartbeat), blood vessel problems, a stroke, high blood calcium levels, or anemia
+- if you have a history of urinary problems (eg, blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spine or spinal cord, mental or mood problems (eg, depression), diabetes or high blood sugar, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, irregular heartbeat), blood vessel problems, a stroke, or high blood calcium levels

 - if you have bone problems (eg, weak bones, osteoporosis) or if a family member has had bone problems